LIVING TRAD

 Community Development through Arts & Culture

-Our Story: Kentucky Old-Time Music, Inc., was founded in 2006 in Morehead, KY by a group of community-minded local artists at the forefront of a creative placemaking movement celebrating, practicing, and sharing living Kentucky musical and dance traditions, fostering the “passing down” of cultural knowledge, practices, and values from one generation to the next, all the while exploring deeper, more diverse, more authentic histories of our region and cultural inheritances.
+Our Story: Kentucky Old-Time Music, Inc., was founded in 2006 in Morehead, KY by a group of local artists committed to celebrating, practicing, and sharing living Kentucky folk traditions, fostering the “passing down” of cultural knowledge, practices, and values from one generation to the next, all the while exploring deeper, more diverse, more authentic histories of our region and cultural inheritances.
 The Morehead Old-Time Music Festival was our flagship event from 2006-2016, attracting festival-goers from all over the world to Morehead to experience Kentucky cultural traditions first-hand.
 In order to sustain these efforts we officially obtained our 501(c)3 nonprofit status in 2011.
-Today, we serve as an all-volunteer network of Kentucky traditional artists who present programming and share resources aimed at strengthening the grassroots infrastructure dedicated to supporting these precious community art forms and telling unique Kentucky stories.
+Today, we serve as an all-volunteer network of Kentucky traditional artists who collaborate and share resources in order to strengthen the grassroots infrastructure dedicated to supporting these precious community art forms and telling unique Kentucky stories.

 “We are so grateful for the presence of KY Old-Time Music, Inc. in our community.
 Not only is it a vibrant force in keeping the mountain music traditions we love alive and thriving, it directly supports independent bands like ours.
 Because of our partnership, we’ve secured multiple touring grants making possible tours and cultural exchanges in Wales and Ireland.”